Course Portfolio

 Throughout this semester, you have learned that writing is a process of revision that occurs over time, not writing that occurs in a single sitting.
 Included in the process are freewriting, journaling, planning, drafting, discussion with instructor and peers, re-drafting, and editing.
 The portfolio is a culmination of this process, and allows writers to assemble a collection of their best work that they have completed throughout the semester.

-In order to pass ENG 1020, students must submit an ELECTRONIC portfolio of written work that includes an annotated table of contents, a piece of writing that you completed BEFORE the term began, One REVISED essays from the term (The Memoir/Narrative essay), a copy of the completed research paper, and a reflective essay.
+In order to pass ENG 1020, students must submit a portfolio of written work that includes an annotated table of contents, a piece of writing that you completed BEFORE the term began, One REVISED essays from the term (The Profile Essay), a copy of the completed research paper, and a reflective essay.

 Please keep in mind that your portfolio should demonstrate the following: